wormen/electronuxt-starter/README.md

 ## Credits

 - [@Atinux](https://github.com/Atinux) and [@alexchopin](https://github.com/alexchopin) for creating [Nuxt.js](https://github.com/nuxt/nuxt.js) and the [Nuxt Express Starter](https://github.com/nuxt/express) I am currently using with this project!
+- [@wormen](https://github.com/wormen) For giving me the idea for this repo, and helping with guidance on the upcoming Asar version

 ## tl;sr(too long;still read)